Balasubramanian-pg/Power-Automate-Interview-Prep/5. Express & Functions/Readme.md

-Of course.
-Here are the comprehensive, detailed study notes on Power Automate Expressions and Functions, following all specified formatting, content guidelines, and the extensive word count requirement.

 # The Ultimate Masterclass on Power Automate Expressions & Functions

 ## Part 1: The "Why" - Beyond the Dynamic Content Picker